 Minimum Advertised Price is the minimum price a retailer may use when placing advertisements.
-This does not mean that the Minimum Advertised Price is the lowest allowed selling price.
+This does not mean that the Minimum Advertised Price is the lowest selling price that is allowed.
 This only concerns the price that can be seen in advertisements.
-The allowed price is the price that manufacturers use so that the products cannot be offered for too low a price.
-With this, manufacturers ensure that the products keep their value.
+The allowed price is the price that manufacturers use so that the products cannot be offered for too low of a price.
+This way, manufacturers ensure that the products keep their value.

-Take a Gucci shoe as an example.
-Gucci has a Minimum Advertised Price for this shoe of $ 799.
+Let’s take a Gucci shoe for example.
+Gucci has a Minimum Advertised Price of $ 799 for this particular shoe.
 Shops are not allowed to advertise this shoe for a price lower than € 799.
 It does not matter whether the advertisement can be seen in the store or online, the price of the advertisement may never be less than $ 799.

 What is the difference between MAP and the sales price?

-Take a webshop that buys Bose products from the manufacturer.
+Let’s take a webshop that buys Bose products from the manufacturer as an example.
 This manufacturer will receive a recommended retail price from Bose.
 This selling price is important because it is aligned with Bose’s image and pricing strategy.
-The manufacturer then places a MAP price on these products that applies to the webshop that purchases the product.
+The manufacturer then places a MAP on these products that applies to the webshop that purchases the product.
 The webshops may, therefore, determine the selling price themselves, but in order to keep the Bose brand strong, they must adhere to certain communication agreements, of which the Minimum Advertised Price is one.

 What is the difference between MAP and MSRP?

-The difference is that the manufacturer tries to direct communication about the brand with a Minimum Advertised Price and uses a price strategy with an MSRP.
-The Minimum Advertised Price is about advertising, the MSRP price is about actually selling
+The difference is that the manufacturer tries to directly communicate about the brand with a Minimum Advertised Price and uses a price strategy with an MSRP.
+The Minimum Advertised Price is about advertising, the MSRP price is about actual selling.

 Why should you use the Minimum Advertised Price?